 Degenerative Joint Condition

 A degenerative condition characterized by the progressive breakdown of cartilage within the knee joint.
-This can lead to pain, stiffness, swelling, and a gradual reduction in mobility and flexibility.
+This leads to pain, stiffness, swelling, and a gradual reduction in mobility and flexibility.

 4-6